Special preview on Friday, March 31, 2017

-During his residency at The Lab, choreographer Brontez Purnell created a documentary film and archive exploring the late San Francisco postmodern choreographer Ed Mock.
+During his residency at The Lab, artist Brontez Purnell created a documentary film and archive exploring the late San Francisco postmodern choreographer Ed Mock.

 Ed Mock died in 1986 at the height of the AIDS epidemic; his story continues to engage contemporary conversations.
 Purnell states, “I believe Ed Mock is the missing choreographic link between Alvin Ailey, Anna Halprin, and Bill T. Jones.
 He is my direct predecessor, creatively.
 We – artists, black queers, Bay Area dancers, gay men - have to extract our collective past and create the historical record.”

 Purnell reimagined the work and life of Ed Mock through archival research, interviews, choreographic interpretations, music and film.
 The new and re-created choreography significantly expands Mock’s publicly accessible archives for future dance audiences.
 Purnell wrote, choreographed, produced and directed the final film.